pauljaffe/task-dyva/README.md

 **val_[u/m]_accuracy:** Response accuracy for the participant or model. <br>
 **val_[u/m]_acc_switch_cost:** Accuracy switch cost for the participant or model. <br>
 **val_[u/m]_acc_con_effect:** Accuracy congruency effect for the participant or model. <br>
+**anneal_param:** Value of the annealing parameter used in the loss function. <br>
+**iteration:** The number of steps the optimization algorithm has taken.

 ### TensorBoard
 Model training runs are logged locally with TensorBoard by default (https://www.tensorflow.org/tensorboard/).
 We recommend using a shared directory for all training runs, so that the results from different experiments can be compared.
 This can be done by setting the 'log\_save\_dir' key word argument in Experiment, e.g. /path/to/repo/tensorboard (by default, experiment metrics will be saved into the directory 'tensorboard' within the same folder as the model training script).

-To examine the training metrics, navigate to the directory above the tensorboard directory (e.g. /path/to/repo in the example above), and run
+To examine the training metrics, navigate to the directory above the tensorboard directory (e.g. /path/to/repo in the example above) and run

 ```
 poetry run tensorboard --logdir=tensorboard